open/close all folders

 - There's also the classic scene in which Squidward wonders who was flickering the lights throughout an episode, and the camera shifts to see Nosferatu turning the lights on and off.

 - One episode of South Park featured a scene reshot in flashy CGI, to make fun of George Lucas adding CGI effects to the original Star Wars trilogy.

 - There was an episode of Arthur that had fantasy segments based on South Park, Beavis and Butt-Head, Dexter's Laboratory and Dr. Katz, Professional Therapist.

 - In the closing credits of an episode of The Grim Adventures of Billy & Mandy, Hoss Delgado wakes up as a live action puppet in a Cartoon Network dumpster.

-- In My Little Pony: Friendship is Magic, Pinkie Pie's imagination is in felt animation.
+- In My Little Pony: Friendship Is Magic, Pinkie Pie's imagination is in felt animation.

-- The Tex Avery MGM cartoon The Lucky Ducky has a scene where two hunters chase a duckling past a sign, and suddenly find themselves in black and white.
+- The Tex Avery MGM cartoon Lucky Ducky has a scene where two hunters chase a duckling past a sign, and suddenly find themselves in black and white.
 Doubling back, they notice that the sign reads "Technicolor ends here".

 - Codename: Kids Next Door did this on more than one occasion, with notable examples being the "murder mystery" episode where a "dramatization" of the crime is shown with a fat live-action man playing the part of Numbuh 3's sister.